|

 The guidance system is semi-active terminal homing.

-Sea Skua is currently planned to leave service from around the 2012 to 2014 period.
-It is intended to be replaced by the Future Anti-Surface Guided Weapon.
+Sea Skua is currently planned to leave service from around the latter part of the decade when it is intended to be replaced by the Future Anti Surface Guided Weapon (Light) that could be carried by Wildcat helicopters.

 Sea Skua Specifications